Built to make your ClickHouse stream ingestion seamless

 Process and transform

-GlassFlow includes data transformations and stateful processing to make your real-life use cases run smoothly and with low effort.
+GlassFlow includes data transformations and stateful processing to make your use cases run smoothly and with low effort.

-Stateful Processing.
+Stateful processing

 Built-in lightweight state store enables low-latency, in-memory deduplication and joins with context retention within the selected time window.

-Joins, simplified.
+Joins, simplified

 Define the fields of the Kafka streams that you would like to join and GlassFlow handles execution and state management automatically